craigcitro/site/content/books.md

 ## 2021

+#### *Why the Professor Can't Teach*, by Morris Kline.
+2/5

+This book is quite bad: it consists of longwinded claims that are not obviously without merit, with weak arguments presented in bad faith.
+It's surprising that they didn't go with a _Wizard of Oz_ themed-cover, given that virtually all of the characters he presents are strawmen.

+Despite how terrible the book is, I *do* think there are some topics in here worth discussing; based on the book, I don't think Kline has anything to offer in the conversation.

 #### *Best Writing on Mathematics 2010*, by Mircea Pitici (ed).
 4/5

 I love this series; I'm now just starting at the beginning and catching up.